xeylou/testade.xeylou.fr/content/posts/centreon-it-overview/index.md

 Right after that go `Next`.

 ![](325-winsrv-snmp/08.png)

-`Install` the services.

 ![](325-winsrv-snmp/09.png)

-The snmp service needs to be configured in the Server Manager windows.
+The snmp service needs to be configured in the Server Manager window.

 ![](325-winsrv-snmp/10.png)